 Use a Webhook to Receive SMS and MMS Messages without Responding

 Webhooks allow you to host your own TwiML from a simple XML script or one of our Helper Libraries.
 For more information on Webhooks, please see our page here: What is a Webhook.

 Recommended for: Twilio users who want a completely customizable Twilio application.

 Set up: Setting up a Webhook requires you to create your code with a simple empty open and closed <Response>.
 Here's an example of how this code may look using PHP:

 Once your code is live, you’ll then need to update your Twilio phone number with the Webhook URL for handling incoming SMS messages.
-You can find instructions for updating your phone number here: Configuring Phone Numbers to Receive and Respond to SMS and MMS Messages.
+You can find instructions for updating your phone number here: Respond with a Webhook.